International Educated Nurses

 Internationally Educated Nurses: Applying for Registration

-Disclaimer: To work or accept employment in Alberta, Canada, Licensed Practical Nurses must have registration and a valid Practice Permit from the College of Licensed Practical Nurses of Alberta (CLPNA), as per the Health Professions Act (HPA) of Alberta.
+IMPORTANT: To work or accept employment in Alberta, Canada, Licensed Practical Nurses must have registration and a valid Practice Permit from the College of Licensed Practical Nurses of Alberta (CLPNA), as per the Health Professions Act (HPA) of Alberta.

 The term “Internationally Educated Nurse” (IEN) refers to an individual who was educated and registered as a nurse (Registered Nurse, Licensed Practical Nurse, Licensed Vocational Nurse) in a country outside of Canada.